Middle Rabbit Ear Rock Climbing

 The middle peak of the Rabbit Ears group.
 The west face has some beautiful lines, and there is hard-route potential on the north side where a steep series of roofs dubbed the ChurchKey is found.
 You're not likely to run into other climbers up here, but you will find great 3-4 pitch routes.
 If you time your ascent right, you can climb in either the sun or shade.
 Even in July, you can comfortably climb here, although the approach/descent begin to get stifling.

 .
-Continue up the canyon, staying in or near the stream-bed which is usually dry.
+Continue up the canyon, staying in or near the stream bed which is usually dry.
 Eventually, there will be a lesser-gully that branches off to the left directly up towards the North and Middle Rabbit ears.
-Follow an indistinct trail next to this gully which leads roughly to the base of the Northwest face of the Middle Rabbit Ear.
+Follow an indistinct trail in this gully and next to it on its south side.
+It leads roughly to the base of the West Face

 The descent route is off the south side.
 Scramble down to a large tree, with several old slings and a wire-cable around it.
 A two-rope rappel gains a large tree-filled ledge.
 There is also an old belay station consisting of two old 1/4" bolts which allows you to gain the ledge with two single-rope rappels.
 Walk to the far west side of the ledge where a chain anchor is found.
 A single-rope rappel reaches the ground.

-Browse More Classics in Middle Rabbit Ear
+Browse More Rock Climbing Classics in Middle Rabbit Ear

 Featured Route For Middle Rabbit Ear

 : ... : Middle Rabbit Ear